 - A 2010 study found that even just looking forward to a vacation could make you happier.
 In fact, the planning stage brought more bliss than the getaway itself!

-As long as your wanderlust doesn’t interfere with your home life, I’d say it’s pretty healthy!
+As long as your Wanderlust Syndrome doesn’t interfere with your home life, I’d say it’s pretty healthy!
 Satisfying your obsession with traveling could even help you live a longer life.
 It’ll definitely help you live a fuller one.
-So, go ahead and plan your dream vacation (or even just a weekend getaway) and reap the rewards of wanderlust.
+So, go ahead and plan your next dream family vacation (or even just a weekend getaway) and reap the rewards of Wanderlust.